 Painting is all about the finer details.
 Your interior colour scheme has an influence on the exterior.
 The materials used to build your house such as brick or stone and even the roof, all serve as guides leading you to your final pick.
 The aim is to create balance, cohesion and harmony.

 Consider the effects of colours on your space.
 Lighter colours create the illusion of a bigger space whereas darker colours conversely make a space look smaller and more intimate.
 Darker colours can create a mood and you can use shadows to highlight details within your home.
 It’s important to note that painting over a large area can distort the appearance of paint.
 Therefore, it’s advisable to opt for lighter paint for larger areas.

-In case you find all this jargon confusing, educating yourself about colour families can help calm your nerves.
-Colour families refer to the spectrum of shades and tones of colours.
+In case you find all this jargon confusing, educating yourself about color families by contacting painters in Fayetteville NC, can help calm your nerves.
+Colour families refer to the spectrum of shades and tones of colors.
 Sometimes playing it safe is the boldest choice.
-Instead of creating too much contrast you can stay within a colour family and just play on the lighter and darker shades of a colour.
+Instead of creating too much contrast, you can stay within a color family and just play on the lighter and darker shades of a color.